Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Application to CLAMATO Data

 To test the improvement of ORCA in void recovery, we define the void volume overlap completeness as the fraction of voids found in the true flux map from our mock catalog that are also found in reconstructed map, and the volume overlap purity as the fraction of voids found in reconstructed map that are also found in the true flux map, i.e.

-In the N-PFS mock survey, we find that ORCA reconstructed map has a higher volume overlap completeness computed using all voids, which is 34.50\% compared to 30.72\% in the WF reconstructed map.
+\ZL{Here $\cap$ denotes the volume overlap of voids between true and reconstructed catalogs.
+We only consider the volume overlap, regardless of shifts of center position and radius (i.e., if voids in two catalogs are different in size and center position but they share overlapped volume, we calculate such volume for purity and completeness).} In the N-PFS mock survey, we find that ORCA reconstructed map has a higher volume overlap completeness computed using all voids, which is 34.50\% compared to 30.72\% in the WF reconstructed map.

 In Figure \ref{fig:overlap}, we plot the completeness and purity of the volume overlap fraction compared between voids in mock survey reconstructed by ORCA and WF, and the true flux field in the Nyx simulation as a function of void radius.
 While for small voids ($r<4$), the completeness is comparable for both Wiener Filter and ORCA, but one can see a substantial improvement for ORCA as void radius increases.
 ORCA also generally outperforms the Wiener Filter for volume overlap purity especially for large voids ($r>6$).
-We notice that ORCA identified more voids together with larger void volume fraction in both mock survey and CLAMATO data, as can be seen in Table~\ref{tab:void th}, and with the improvement of both purity and completeness verified in mock survey, the void catalog of CLAMATO map recovered with ORCA should be more authentic.
+We notice that ORCA identified more voids together with larger void volume fraction in both mock survey and CLAMATO data, as can be seen in Table~\ref{tab:void th}, and with the improvement of both purity and completeness verified in the mock survey, the void catalog of CLAMATO map recovered with ORCA should be more authentic.

 We plot the radically-averaged void profiles at the left panel of Figure \ref{fig:vc profile} for all voids with $r \ge 5 h^{-1}$Mpc, normalizing each void to its void radius and stacking in units of the void radius $r/r_{void}$.
-We could see a good agreement between void profiles in mock survey and CLAMATO data.
-The void profiles for $r>r_{void}$ in mock surveys trace well the true underlying flux field $\delta_F$.
-However, the large deviation between void profiles in WF \dr\ and $\delta_F$ means that void profiles in the reconstruction can hardly trace void profiles in matter, while the void profiles in ORCA \dr\ match better with the profile of Nyx and it provides us a possibility to trace the matter inside the void.
+We could see a good agreement between void profiles in the mock survey and CLAMATO data.
+The void profiles for $r>r_{void}$ in mock surveys trace well the true flux contrast field $\delta_F$. \ZL{However, we find a large deviation between void profiles in WF \dr\ and Nyx $\delta_F$, while void profile in ORCA \dr\ matches better with the profile in Nyx $\delta_F$.
+ORCA provides a better reconstruction of voids, and we can study the environments inside voids more accurately.}